Show Your Computer Some Love: A Valentine's Day Tech Checkup

 The Little Luxuries

-A cooling pad for laptops.
-If your laptop runs hot, a simple cooling pad (basically a tray with fans) can extend its life significantly. $20-30 on Amazon.
+- Cooling pad for laptops ($20–30): If your laptop runs hot, a cooling pad extends its lifespan.

 When Love Isn't Enough